michaelmorr82/Machine-Learning-Coursera-Andrew-Ng/README.md

 The following files are solutions to the online Coursera course 'Machine Learning' by Andrew Ng.
-The ecercide description is provided in PDF format and the solutions are provided in both Pythng and MATLAB.
+The exercise description is provided in PDF format and the solutions are provided in both Pythng and MATLAB.
 All corresponding data files are also provided. <P>

 This course provides a broad  introduction to machine learning, datamining, and statistical pattern recognition.
 Topics include:
 (i) Supervised learning (parametric/non-parametric algorithms, support vector machines, kernels, neural networks). (ii)